vinothrao/RecruitManage/README.md

 Default Switch Name can be take from Opening Hyper-V Manage -> Action - >Virtaul Switch Manager Or Create you own switch by following https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines

+Docker build Command :

+docker build -f RecruitManage\Dockerfile .
+ Note : User -t to tag a name for the built image (docker build -f RecruitManage\Dockerfile -t {name} .

+ Docker Compose Command:
+docker-compose up --build

+This compose build will do the following:

+1. Build 2 images one for client and another for web api.
+2. Set up an Nginx proxy to route the requests between api/client calls.

+Warning : Docker compose networking wont work for JS frameworks such as (Angular,React,Vue) to connect to the back end server.
+This is due to the fact the JS request are happening via browser ajax request which is outside of docker.Hence back end won't be available.
+So use nginx proxy to route the requests.